I never thought I’d jump on board the freezer meal prep train, but here we are!

 - Label your container or bag!

-- Mix the olive oil, Worchestershire sauce, lime juice, orange juice, cumin, chili powder, salt and ground pepper in a measuring glass.
+- Mix the olive oil, Worcestershire sauce, lime juice, orange juice, cumin, chili powder, salt, and ground pepper in a measuring glass.

 - Divide the steak between two smaller quarter gallon-sized bags.
 Pour half of the marinade in each bag.
 Lay the bags flat to press the air out of them and seal.
 Be careful not to spill any marinade!